AlexanderLiteplo/A1_POMPDP/README.md

 1. Open vscode or IntelliJ and clone the repository.

-2. Ensure you have java installed (you can check up opening terminal and executing `java --version`).
+2. Ensure you have java installed (you can check by opening terminal and executing `java --version`).

 3. Open Terminal.